ruby-formatter/rufo/README.md

 ## Configuration

 To configure Rufo, place a `.rufo` file in your project.
-When formatting a file or a directory via the `rufo` program, a `.rufo` file will try to be found in that directory or parent directories.
+Then when you format a file or a directory, Rufo will look for a `.rufo` file in that directory or parent directories and apply the configuration.

 The `.rufo` file is a Ruby file that is evaluated in the context of the formatter.
 The available settings are listed [here](https://github.com/asterite/rufo/wiki/Settings).